Mom's Best Recipes

 Storage Tips

-Reheat: Warm in a skillet over medium-low with a splash of water, broth, or milk.
-Pasta drinks sauce overnight, so give it a little help and stir until glossy again.
-Microwave works too, but cover it and stir halfway through.
+Reheating tip: Warm in a skillet over medium-low with a splash of water, milk, or broth.
+Stir often until glossy again.
+Microwave works too, but do 60-second bursts and stir in between so the sauce stays smooth.

 Common Questions